toku-sa-n/coqfmt/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+This project uses source code from [Logical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/index.html), and its license file is [LICENSE_LF](./LICENSE_LF).